CenterPoint Energy Inc. (CNP) Profit Margins posted 9.70% in the last twelve months: The key fundamentals to watch

 For the readers interested in the stock health of CenterPoint Energy Inc. (CNP).
-It is currently valued at $25.42.
-When the transactions were called off in the previous session, Stock hit the highs of $25.835, after setting-off with the price of $25.57.
-Company’s stock value dipped to $25.35 during the trading on the day.
-When the trading was stopped its value was $25.41.
+It is currently valued at $25.49.
+When the transactions were called off in the previous session, Stock hit the highs of $25.615, after setting-off with the price of $24.81.
+Company’s stock value dipped to $24.81 during the trading on the day.
+When the trading was stopped its value was $24.90.Recently in News on September 30, 2021, CenterPoint Energy Appoints New Board Member Raquelle W. Lewis.
+CenterPoint Energy, Inc. (NYSE: CNP) today announced the appointment of Raquelle W. Lewis, an accomplished communications and community outreach leader with extensive experience in the transportation and infrastructure industries, to its Board of Directors, effective September 29.
+You can read further details here

 CenterPoint Energy Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $27.19 on 08/16/21, with the lowest value was $19.31 for the same time period, recorded on 02/26/21.